 Phone: +33 (0)1 70 27 03 93

 I obtained my MSc in Optics and Photonics from Imperial College and my Engineering degree from Supélec.
-I obtained my PhD in nanophysics in 2016, in the joint team Nanophysics and Semiconductors between Institut Néel (CNRS) and INAC (CEA) in Grenoble.
-I studied the optical emission properties of II-VI semiconductor quantum dots embedded inside nanowires, and the opportunity to control these properties using plasmonic nanoantennas.
+I defended my PhD in 2016, in the joint team Nanophysics and Semiconductors between Institut Néel (CNRS) and INAC (CEA) in Grenoble, where I studied the optical emission properties of II-VI semiconductor quantum dots embedded inside nanowires, and the opportunity to control these properties using plasmonic nanoantennas.
 For this work, I was awarded the Nanoscience Foundation Thesis Prize in 2017.

-I then joined the Laboratoire Matériaux et Phénomènes Quantiques (MPQ) in 2017, and the Laboratoire de Physique de l’École Normale Supérieure (LPENS) in 2019 funded by a post-doctoral allocation I obtained from the DIM SIRTEQ.
-My work focused on developing a novel three-dimensional, metallic metamaterial architecture allowing to dramatically enhance the optoelectronic response of intersubband transitions in doped GaAs quantum wells resonating at THz frequencies.
+I joined the Laboratoire Matériaux et Phénomènes Quantiques (MPQ) in 2017, and then the Laboratoire de Physique de l’École Normale Supérieure (LPENS) in 2019.
+My work focused on developing a three-dimensional metallic metamaterial architecture to enhance the optoelectronic response of intersubband transitions in doped GaAs quantum wells resonating at THz frequencies.
 I demonstrated the ultra-strong coupling between the electron gas and the meta-atoms, funneling incident radiation into an ultra-subwavelength volume of 10-6λ3.
-Using this architecture I demonstrated THz QWIP detectors operating up to 60 K, setting the path towards THz photodetectors operating at liquid nitrogen temperature.
+Using this architecture I demonstrated THz QWIP detectors operating up to 60 K, setting a path towards THz photodetectors operating at liquid nitrogen temperature.

-Since 2020, I have been a postdoc researcher in the Centre Nanosciences et Nanotechnologies (C2N).
-My main focus is the demonstration of novel mid-infrared optoelectronic devices operating in the strong coupling regime between light and matter.
-In particular, I study quantum cascade detectors (QCDs) operating in the strong coupling regime to advance towards a description of electronic transport in polaritonic systems.
-I am also studying intersubband saturation in polaritonic devices: I recently proposed a unified description of saturation and bistability of intersubband transitions in the weak and strong light-matter coupling regimes, opening the way towards mid-infrared saturable absorbers.
+In 2020, I joined the Centre Nanosciences et Nanotechnologies (C2N) as a postdoctoral researcher, focusing on novel mid-infrared optoelectronic devices operating in the strong coupling regime between light and matter.
+In particular, I studied quantum cascade detectors operating in the strong coupling regime to advance towards a description of electronic transport in polaritonic systems.
+I also started studying nonlinearities in intersubband polaritonic devices, starting from a unified description of saturation and bistability of intersubband transitions in the weak and strong light-matter coupling regimes, opening the way towards mid-infrared saturable absorbers.